 See Chris' photo website at http://christrerise.smugmug.com

-The poshest member of the team!
-Hayley has fruit on the table when there is nobody sick and she has never set foot in an Iceland store.
+The poshest member of the team and the only member of the team to have changed name since she started!
+Hayley has fruit on the table when there is nobody sick and she had never set foot in an Iceland store until she started working for us!
 Hayley produces all of our marketing material, including adverts, brochures, display boards etc. She designs our limited edition packaging and is responsible for our overall brand.
 We are in the process of "nerdifying" Hayley but she does possess her own Ian Allan abc spotters book and was delighted to "cab" 33 110 at Bodmin recently.